 Affordability does not necessarily mean that the building materials are inferior, although they may be.
-Major factors are controlled conditions within a factory so that weather, theft, and vandalism issues that are commonplace on conventional stick-built housing sites are all negated within a factory setting.
+Major factors in keeping costs relatively low are controlled conditions within a factory so that the weather, theft, and vandalism issues that are commonplace on conventional stick-built housing sites are all negated within a factory setting.

 In addition, the economies of standardization of materials apply, as well as the specialized expertise in constructing a particular rather limited set of designs.

 Manufactured housing accounts for quite a large percentage of the affordable housing units produced each year.
-Until we have a substitute system that produces more durable and architecturally appealing results, those of us who care about low-income housing should moderate our criticism of the industry and its product.
+Until we have a substitute system that produces more durable and architecturally appealing results, those of us who care about low-income or even moderate-income housing should be judicious in our criticism of the industry and its product.

-By the way, a modular home is simply a sub-category of factory unit.
+By the way, a modular home is simply a sub-category of the factory-built unit.
 Large pieces of the home are shipped separately and assembled on site.

 Recently the most rapid innovations in manufactured housing have been in the area of architectural detail.
 Notably, ceiling heights also can now be as much as 9 feet, and hip roofs are easily accomplished.
 A collapsible roof technology that allows the manufactured home to pass under highway overpasses has allowed almost any pitch to be practical.